Who doesn’t use the internet as a means of communication these days? But have you ever wondered about the effect it has on how we perceive life?

 However, on the internet, there’s no such thing as small talk.
 Instead, there are posts, statements and retweets which people can then ‘like’ or comment on.
 As a result, we quickly form opinions of these individuals and feel a connection based on what we perceive we have in common.

-This is Social identity-deindividuation theory.
+This is the Social identity-deindividuation theory.
 It’s where people chatting online jump in too quickly and misjudge the similarities they share with groups of others.

 They tend to grab onto the things they have in common and as such, they form instant friendships with the people in these groups.
 They have quickly formed favourable impressions based on their common shared interests.